anand-imcm/proteomics-ML-workflow/README.md

 ## Workflow Steps

 - **Preprocessing** : Performs Z-score normalization on the input data.
-- **Classification** : This step applies the user defined machine learning models (`KNN` or `RF`, or both) to the preprocessed data and generates predictions, plots, and other relevant evaluation metrics for all the models.
+- **Classification** : This step applies the machine learning models to the standardized data and generates predictions, plots, and other relevant evaluation metrics for all the models.
+The available algorithms are as follows:
+  - `KNN` (K-Nearest Neighbors)
+  - `RF` (Random Forest)
+  - `NN` (Neural Network)
+  - `SVM` (Support Vector Machine)

 ## Inputs